How to Propagate Mums

 Take a sharp knife (butcher works best) and cut straight through the root mass to cut the plant in half.
 You can repeat to make quarters.

 Take each section and pot up with new soil or plant out at the same level in your landscape.
 Each section is now a new Mum for your enjoyment.

 About the Author:

-Jonathan Aflatooni is the co-owner of Blacklotus Landscaping LLC and co-owner of Amber Bear Nursery and Farm.
+Jonathan Aflatooni is the co-owner of Blacklotus Landscaping LLC and the co-owner of Amber Bear Nursery and Farm.
 Jon has many years of practical experience in the field, from propagating his own collection of plant life to creating and designing new landscapes.
 He looks forward to sharing with a wider audience some of the insights and knowledge he has gleaned along the way.